Vaginal bleeding in early pregnancy

 Treatment for Vaginal Bleeding

 Most of the time, the treatment for bleeding is rest.
-Your doctor or midwife may also advise you to:
+It is important to see your provider and have testing done to find the cause of your bleeding.
+Your provider may advise you to:

 - Take time off work